 Many insurance companies offer a term life insurance policy without having to take a medical exam.

-In this article, we’ve laid out the pros and cons about life insurance without taking an exam so you can make an informed choice.
+In this article, we've laid out the pros and cons of purchasing no exam life insurance to help you make an informed choice.

 Every life insurance company requires that you take a medical exam before you can be approved for most insurance policies, including both term and permanent policies.

 The purpose of the exam is so they assess your health with respect to your life expectancy.
 By getting a clear picture of the current and future prognosis of your health, they can rate you and set the premium they will charge.

 These exams do not cost you anything and they are relatively non-intrusive.
 However, many people balk at the thought of having to take time off for these exams or might be under the impression the exam will cost them money.

 Another problem with traditional policies is that they can take up to several weeks before you the approval process is completed.